maxhumber/maxhumber.com/_posts/2017-01-08-ff-hockey-r.md

 ---
 layout: post
-title: "Fantasy Hockey with rvest and purrr"
+title: "Fantasy Hockey with R"
+description: rvest and purrr
 date: 2017-01-08
-tags: [r]
+tags: r
 ---

 `rvest` and `purrr` are wonderful bedfellows.
 The packages share the underlying `tidyverse` API.
 And it feels simple and almost natural to combine them when scraping the web.